PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 You'll want scupper plugs when:

-• Paddling in calm, flat water
+• Paddling calm, flat water where waves won't wash over the deck

 • You're carrying heavy gear that pushes your kayak lower in the water

-• Fishing and want a dry deck for tackle
+• Fishing and want a dry deck for tackle boxes and electronics

-• Camping and need to keep gear dry
+• Camping and need to keep gear dry while loading and unloading

 Skip the plugs when:

-• Paddling in rough water or surf
+• Paddling in rough water, surf, or choppy conditions

-• Conditions might change quickly
+• Conditions might change quickly during your paddle

-• You're practicing rescues or rolls
+• You're practicing rescues, rolls, or wet exits

 Types of Scupper Plugs: Finding Your Perfect Match